Techniques for Effective Root Cause Analysis

 3. Collect data: Gather relevant data, documents, and reports associated with the problem, including incident reports, logs, metrics, and historical information.Ā

-5. Narrow down causes: Analyse the list of potential causes and use techniques like the 5 Whys, fishbone diagrams, or Pareto analysis to narrow the list to a smaller set of likely root causes.Ā
+5. Narrow down causes: Analyse the list of potential causes and use techniques like the 5 Whys, fishbone diagrams, or Pareto analysis to carry out corrective action toward these root causes.Ā

 6. Investigate root causes: Thoroughly monitor each potential root cause by gathering additional data, conducting interviews, and using analytical tools.
 Understand the sequence of events and interactions that led to the problem.Ā